Stockpile Strategy

 Can you deal with an empty column?

-No. Standard Spider Solitaire rules require every tableau column to contain at least one card before dealing from the stock.
+No. Standard Spider Solitaire requires every tableau column to be filled before you deal from the stock.

 Why is dealing too early bad?